Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-username | The username that the user is identified by created-at | The time and date when the user was created active | Whether the user is active or not get-avatar-url | The URL at which the user profile picture can be found email | The email address associated with the user account sub-location-id | The ID of the sub location associated with the user account updated-at | The time and date when the user was last updated
+issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency created_at | The time and date when the currency was created updated_at | The time and date when the currency was last updated

 ### ARGUMENTS